llGuy/llGuy.github.io/index.md

 In this website, I document my journey learning programming.

 At the moment, I am very interested in game development, more specifically, game engine development.

-I am also currently looking for a work placement in a game development or graphics company.